NoxFly/shader-playground/README.md

 Your fragment shader file must contain a `vec3 mainImage()` function, which will be called by the `main()` fragment shader function at runtime.
 You must assign a color to the predefined `vec4 FragColor` variable to set the pixel's color.

+**Note :** Remember to setup your project's paths correctly to GLFW, GLEW and GLM !

 ### Global variables